campl-ucalgary/campl/README.md

     The reason why this was changed was because writing syntax like ``get _ on channel" would be very nice for not caring about a value given (instead of trying to come up with a unique name yourself), and since ``_" is used in patterns already, I thought wouldn't it be nice to be able to completely pattern match against something from a ``get" command.
 Moreover, the assembly language does permit intermediate computations like this so it is only natural to allow the the full front end to have this as well.

 - Compilation of folds / unfolds (which were deprecated)
-  - some discussion on lazily generating map functions and if the map function even exists.
+  - some discussion on lazily generating map functions and if the map function even exists

 - Lambda lifting needs to be completed
   - Alpha renaming is done already, so this should be fairly straightforward...